Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-\paragraph{Datasets for Multi-Turn Jailbreaks} AdvBench \citep{zou2023universal} and HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework} are two important benchmarks for jailbreaking LLMs.
-AdvBench contains a set of 500 harmful behaviors formulated as instructions, as well as a collection of 500 strings that reflect harmful or toxic behavior.
-HarmBench contains 510 unique harmful behaviors, split into 400 textual behaviors and 110 multimodal behaviors.
-Both datasets are not intentionally curated for multi-turn jailbreaks, but offer representative jailbreak tasks.
-Based on AdvBench and HarmBench, Russinovich et al. (2024) \cite{russinovich2024greatwritearticlethat} manually crafted crescendo multi-turn prompts, and Ren et al. (2024) \cite{ren2024derailyourselfmultiturnllm} scales the ``attack chain'' generation process by employing LLMs via self-talk and six clues from Latour's actor-network theory.
-Ren et al. (2024) \cite{ren2024derailyourselfmultiturnllm} then compiles the data into SafeMTData.
-Gibbs et al. (2024) \cite{gibbs2024emergingvulnerabilitiesfrontiermodels} employs word substitution cipher approach \cite{handa2024competencyreasoningopensdoor} to process data from HarmBench with Mixtral-8x7b to isolate the impact of the multi-turn prompting structure, and \cite{zhou2024speakturnsafetyvulnerability} uses decomposed AdvBench for jailbreaking.
-In constrast, \cite{liu2024imposteraiadversarialattackshidden} uses HarmfulQ dataset \citep{shaikh2023secondthoughtletsthink}, which comprises 200 explicit harmful questions in English, to process for multi-turn jailbreak.
-In \cite{wang2025mrjagenteffectivejailbreakagent}, AdvBench is used for training the jailbreak model and JBB \citep{chao2024jailbreakbenchopenrobustnessbenchmark} is used for evaluation.
-In \cite{jiang2024redqueensafeguardinglarge}, the authors leverage the Beavertails dataset \citep{ji2023beavertailsimprovedsafetyalignment}, which contains malicious queries across 14 categories designed to test a model's refusal capability, and employ sentence transformers \citep{ni2021sentencet5scalablesentenceencoders} to generate multi-turn dialogues and harmful actions for GPT-4o.
+\paragraph{Datasets for Multi-Turn Jailbreaks} AdvBench \citep{zou2023universal} and HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework} are two widely used benchmarks for jailbreaking LLMs.
+AdvBench provides 500 harmful behavioral instructions and 500 harmful/toxic strings, while HarmBench contains 510 unique harmful behaviors spanning 400 textual and 110 multimodal instances.
+Though neither is designed specifically for multi-turn jailbreaks, both serve as representative testbeds.
+Building on them, \citet{russinovich2024greatwritearticlethat} manually craft Crescendo multi-turn prompts, while \citet{ren2024derailyourselfmultiturnllm} scale attack-chain generation via LLM self-talk guided by six clues from Latour's actor-network theory, compiling the results into SafeMTData. \citet{gibbs2024emergingvulnerabilitiesfrontiermodels} apply a word substitution cipher \citep{handa2024competencyreasoningopensdoor} to HarmBench data processed with Mixtral-8x7b to isolate the effect of multi-turn structure, and \citet{zhou2024speakturnsafetyvulnerability} use a decomposed version of AdvBench for jailbreaking.
+In contrast, \citet{liu2024imposteraiadversarialattackshidden} draw from HarmfulQ \citep{shaikh2023secondthoughtletsthink}, 200 explicit harmful questions in English, for multi-turn jailbreak construction. \citet{wang2025mrjagenteffectivejailbreakagent} use AdvBench for training and JBB \citep{chao2024jailbreakbenchopenrobustnessbenchmark} for evaluation, while \citet{jiang2024redqueensafeguardinglarge} leverage the BeaverTails dataset \citep{ji2023beavertailsimprovedsafetyalignment}, covering malicious queries across 14 refusal-test categories, and apply sentence transformers \citep{ni2021sentencet5scalablesentenceencoders} to generate multi-turn dialogues and harmful actions targeting GPT-4o.